NamesMT/roo-rocket/README.md

   + *And endlessly more!* 🚀

 `RR` for users:
-  + Super easy, safe install of any `config pack` / `troop` (dictionary: collective of kangaroos), whether its a public one shared by your friend, or your own, privately-stored.
+  + Super easy, safe install of any zip archive / `troop` (config pack) (dictionary: collective of kangaroos), whether its a public one shared by your friend, or your own, privately-stored.
     + `RR` does not allow any code execution, so the installation of a config pack is safe, but you should verify if the files after unpacked are what you expect.
     *(Tip: you can ask `Roo` to help ignore the file's comments and strictly analyze the installed instruction files if there is anything unusual)*